HeyPuter/puter-cli/README.md

 ## Configuration

 The CLI uses a configuration file to store user credentials and settings.
-By default, this file is located at `~/.config/puter-cli/config.json`.
-You can manually edit this file or use the `puter logout` to empty the file settings.
+You can use the `puter logout` to clear the configuration settings.

 ---